 This post looks at the estimated cost of travel in South Africa.
-Read on for suggested shoestring and more comfortable backpacking budgets for the rainbow nation.
+Read on for a suggested shoestring and more comfortable South Africa backpacking budget.
 We also have some sample prices to give you an idea of how much things cost.

-However if you have a limited time-span for your trip and really want to make the most of it, you’d be wise to consider stretching to the more comfortable South Africa backpacking budget below.
+However if you have a limited time-span for your trip and really want to make the most of your time in South Africa, you may be wise to consider stretching to the more comfortable South Africa backpacking budget detailed below.

 More Comfortable South Africa Backpacking Budget